 “I took a ton of literature classes—and very few writing courses,” she says.
 “I strongly believe a good writer needs to read a lot to write.
 I read a variety of books while getting my degree, and I still read as much as I can.”

 For budding authors and writers, Jess’ best advice is to do what she does: “Read!
 Read everything and anything.
 Get a library card, and use it!”

 What else would you like to know about becoming a writer?
 Jess wants to answer your questions!
 Find her on Twitter @JessicaBurkhart, Snapchat @JessBurkhart, and Instagram @JessAshley87.

-This article originally appeared in the March/April 2017 issue of Young Rider magazine.
+This article originally about Jess Burkhart and her horse book series appeared in the March/April 2017 issue of Young Rider magazine.
 Click here to subscribe!